Keeping you safe and secure

 All Greater Anglia colleagues receive security training when joining the company which is refreshed at regular intervals.
 This training includes basic security procedures, how to deal with incidents and how to spot suspicious or vulnerable persons.
 Later in their careers some colleagues are able to attend specialised training provided by the British Transport Police.

 We work closely with the British Transport Police who provide a full range of policing services to the railway from a number of Police Stations across the Greater Anglia network.
-You can find out more about the British Transport Police as well as advice on keeping yourself and your belongings safe while travelling here.
+Visit the British Transport Police website for advice on keeping yourself and your belongings safe while travelling.